 Edward Hall first worked at The Watermill in 1995 when he directed OTHELLO at the invitation of Jill Fraser.
-HENRY V in 1997 was the first time he worked with an all male company which subsequently became known as Propeller.
-Until 2010 all Propeller productions were produced, toured at home and abroad and were transferred to London by The Watermill.
+HENRY V in 1997 was the production which inspired him to create Propeller and until 2010 all Propeller productions were produced, toured at home and abroad and were transferred to London by The Watermill.

 The existence of a mill at Bagnor is recorded in the Domesday Book and the building has served as a corn mill and fulling mill for hundreds of years with its beautiful tithe barn alongside.
 It was converted into a theatre in the early 1960s and the first professional season opened in 1967.

 In recent years the Watermill has progressed into the top league of British regional theatre and many shows produced by the company have had their full potential realised by transferring to London or touring throughout the UK or overseas – to more than 25 countries worldwide.